Baker House - Women

 Baker House Women’s facility is a 24-bed women only, 90-day residential facility.
 We also have two Level III, 2-D clinically monitored social withdrawal management beds for individuals as they take their first steps into recovery.
 We are not able to offer clinically monitored withdrawal management from opiates or alcohol.

-Baker House Women's Program Supervisor
+Maker House Men's / Women's Program Director

 Baker House (Women) Staff